 To reserve your spot visit the Parks Canada Reservation Service (available from April 5, 2013, 8am MT).

 Our campgrounds are in a special place: a national park conserved as much as possible in a natural state.
 Enjoy the experience and help us maintain it for our children and grandchildren.

 Parks Canada operates three vehicle-accessible campgrounds in Waterton Lakes National Park:

 Townsite Campground: Things to Know (PDF, 136 KB)

 Located at the south end of the Waterton townsite, this campground offers 90 water, sewer and electrical sites, 45 electricity sites, as well as accessible, unserviced and walk-in tent sites.
 The campground also has hot showers, flush toilets, food storage and kitchen shelters.
 There are no individual firepits.
+Portable firepits / firerings (including propane-fuelled) are not allowed in this campground.
 This open, mowed-lawn campground, exposed to winds from Upper Waterton Lake, is an excellent place for RVs or for those who wish to be within walking distance of the town's amenities.
 The campground is 100% reservable so reservations are advisable if you want to be sure of a site.
 Mule deer, bighorn sheep and ground squirrels are commonly seen in the campground.

 All spots on the Townsite Campground can be reserved by visiting the Parks Canada Reservation Service website.

 Things you should know about Crandell Mountain Campground:

 - Maximum Vehicles per Site: 2 (e.g. one RV and one regular vehicle).
 We do not permit 2 RVs/motorhomes/tent trailers or truck campers on the same campsite.
 All vehicles must fit on gravel pad or park in alternate location nearby.